Announcement of Residency for

-We invite applicants to look at the photos of the site, if you feel that this would be a place you’d like to come and work, to be in touch with a letter of interest and a resume or C.V. your previous work.
+We invite applicants to look at the materials and photos on our sites.
+If you feel that this would be a place you’d like to come and work, be in touch with a letter of interest and a resume or C.V. of your previous work.
 Our aim is to cultivate long lasting, reciprocal and intersectional relationships with those we work with, those we host, and those whose work and intentions are aligned with ours.

 Our mission is to create a hospitable, resilient culture with those pursuing agriculture and land-based livelihoods; we want it to be fun, intersectional, irreverent and powerfully effective.